 Investigations Division Specialized Units

-The Police Department currently has three Juvenile Officers: Detective Weihofen Officer Feiler, and Corporal Gismondi.
+The Police Department currently has three designated officers.

 Problem Oriented Policing (POP UNIT)

 The Problem Oriented Policing Unit (POP) is a specialized crime suppression unit of the Police Department.
 The officers selected for this assignment are highly trained in drug enforcement, gang investigations, vice investigations, and issues affecting quality of life.
 POP Unit officers identify and aggressively enforce laws and ordinances in order to reduce crimes of opportunity, and enhance the safety and security of the community.

 POP Unit officers also employ strategies to identify at-risk youth, and provide diversionary measures in an attempt to correct youth offender behavior.
-These assigned officers are allowed to spend considerable amounts of time problem-solving, as they are not restricted to a geographical patrol zone.
+These assigned officers spend considerable amounts of time problem-solving, and are not restricted to a geographical patrol zone.